box/box-python-sdk-gen/docs/user_collaborations.md

   - Used as `collaboration_id` in path `path` of the API call
 - request_body `UpdateCollaborationByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateCollaborationByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns